Michael-Soloveitchik/CFID/README.md

 [Project Page](https://michael-soloveitchik.github.io/CFID/) |  [Paper](https://arxiv.org/abs/2103.11521)

 TensorFlow2 implementation of Conditional Frechet Inception Distance metric.
-For example, given low-resolution (LR) image, ground-truth high-resolution image (HR) and some super-resolution model (SR).
-CFID metric is able to measure the exact distance between HR and SR given LR.
-In compare to classic Frechet Inception Distance (FID), CFID consider the input LR image.
-It measure the similiarity between HR and SR regrading the input image.
-Unlike FID, CFID requires paired (LR,HR) data for comparasion.
+For example, given a low-resolution (LR) image, ground-truth high-resolution image (HR) and some super-resolution model (SR).
+The CFID metric is able to measure the exact distance between HR and SR given LR.
+In comparison to classic Frechet Inception Distance (FID), CFID considers the input LR image.
+It measureד the similarity between HR and SR regarding the input image.
+Unlike FID, CFID requires paired (LR,HR) data for comparison.

 **Note**: The current software works well with TensorFllow 2.4.0